serengil/deepface/README.md

 **API** - [`Demo`](https://youtu.be/HeKCQ6U9XmI)

-DeepFace serves an API as well.
-You can clone deepface source code and run the api via gunicorn server with the following command.
-This will get a rest service up.
+DeepFace serves an API as well - see [`api folder`](https://github.com/serengil/deepface/tree/master/deepface/api/src) for more details.
+You can clone deepface source code and run the api with the following command.
+It will use gunicorn server to get a rest service up.
 In this way, you can call deepface from an external system such as mobile app or web.

 ```shell
 cd scripts